halnasri/nlohmann_json/.dotstop_extensions/README.md

 ## WebReference

-The content of a `WebReference` is its url.
-This reference is intended to be utilised in case that the content of the web-site is constantly changing (e.g. due to a clock being implemented somewhere on the site), but the reviewer is certain that the type of the content and it being supportive of the statement is fulfilled as long a the website is reachable.
+The content of a `WebReference` is its url string.
+This is suitable when the page is expected to change continuously (e.g., dashboards or status pages), but the type of content and its supportive role are considered sufficient if the URL is reachable.
 An example is `https://introspector.oss-fuzz.com/project-profile?project=json`, where the most recent fuzz-testing report for nlohmann/json is published.
+Additionally, an optional description can be provided.

-Whenever using the WebReference for a statement, it is recommended to create a corresponding http_response_time validator to automatically verify that the website is indeed available.
+Recommendation: Whenever using the WebReference for a statement, it is recommended to create a corresponding http_response_time validator to automatically verify that the website is indeed available.

 For the `WebReference`, an example is:
 ```